What is Universal Credit?

 - Universal Credit is extended to other groups.
 If this happens, you will get a letter from the Department of Work and Pensions (DWP) to let you know when this is happening.

 If you pay Council Tax and you get Universal Credit you will need to claim Council Tax Support or pay the Council Tax in full.
-There is a simple claim form for people who claim Universal Credit and you can download one from the Documents section below or visit any One Stop Centre.
+From 1 April 2017 there is a new Council Tax Support Scheme for people who have claimed Universal Credit.
+Find out more by visiting our Universal Credit and Council Tax Support page.

 You are not affected if you are of Pension Credit age.
 You will continue to claim Pension Credit and Housing Benefit instead.